kreetanshu/katalon-automation/README.md

 This project automates a shopping site using Katalon Studio.
 It demonstrates a **data-driven approach** by reading product data from an Excel file, adding those products to the cart, and proceeding with checkout.
 The automation also uses **advanced techniques** like parameterized XPaths for robust and reusable test objects.

+### Best practices covered
+1. Data-driven testing for scalability and maintainability.
+2. Use of parameterized XPaths for reusable and robust Test Objects.
+4. Clear separation of test data and test logic.
+5. Modular test case design for reusability.

 ---

 ### Test Cases Automated